 - You are verifying a human-written derivation and you want a model that will actually try to find the error rather than agree with the author.

-One more practical note. o3's verification behavior is most useful when you actually ask for it.
+One more practical note.
+GPT-5.5's verification behavior is most useful when you actually ask for it.
 The model will often self-verify by default on hard problems, but stating "verify your answer before reporting it" makes the verification step robust rather than opportunistic — and gives you a clean signal in the output when verification succeeds versus when the model is still uncertain.

-Pick Gemini Deep Think when:
+Pick Gemini 3.1 Pro when:

 - The problem involves a lot of material — long problem statements, reference PDFs, historical data, multi-document derivations.